Counseling Degree and Career Guide

 Job Outlook for Counselors

 The projected demand for counselors is strong across the board according to the U.S. Bureau of Labor Statistics, but there are some differences between specialties.
-The demand for substance abuse and behavioral disorder counselors for example, is expected to grow by 20 percent through 2026.
-Similarly, the demand for mental health and marriage and family counselors is expected to grow by 20 percent as well over the same period.
+The demand for substance abuse and behavioral disorder counselors for example, is expected to grow by 18.4% through 2032.
+Similarly, the demand for marriage and family counselors is expected to grow by 14.9% as well over the same period.
 Both of those figures are much faster than the national average for all careers.